thesteganos/provida/PRPs/EXAMPLE_multi_agent_prp.md

 ## What
 A CLI-based application where:
 - Users input research queries
-- Research Agent searches using Brave API
+- Research Agent searches using Brave API, PyMed library api or LLM search function (if present in current LLM)
-- Research Agent can invoke Email Draft Agent to create Gmail drafts
 - Results stream back to the user in real-time

 ### Success Criteria